♫ Listening to: The Girl Doesn't Get It by Belle & Sebastian ♫

 Break each marshmallow in half.

 Knead the half a marshmallow with pink food coloring.
 If you don’t want colored paws, you can wear gloves while you do this part.
-You can buy these vegan gloves, but I just grab a pair everytime I go to the doctor’s office.
-Shhhh.
+I buy these vegan disposable gloves , but I also use them to dye my hair, so you can probably find a box with fewer in it if you search for nitrile gloves (don’t get latex, since they’re not vegan).

 Shape each marshmallow piece into a bow using your hands.
 Set each one aside as you finish.